ergoplatform/ergodocs/docs/dev/data-model/p2p-handshake.md

 Handshake Procedure
 -------------------

 A peer is sending a handshake message, another replies.
-If there's no handshake got within `handshakeTimeout`, then connection is dropped.
+If there's no handshake got within `handshakeTimeout`, then the connection is dropped.
 Default value for `handshakeTimeout = 30s`